KSankalp9708/Credit-card-fraud-detection/README.md

 ---

 # Objective
-- To build a machine learning model for **detecting fraudulent credit card transactions** using the Kaggle dataset.
+- To build a machine learning model for **detecting fraudulent credit card transactions** using the Kaggle dataset
 ---
 # Approach
 - Imported and preprocessed the dataset using **pandas** and **numpy**.